Where to buy: Amazon, Whole Foods

 The whole point of scoring protein bars in this way is so that I can compare them with each other.

-It’s clear that the GFB is cheaper and better tasting than most (not all) other vegan protein bars.
+It’s clear that the GFB is better tasting than most (not all) other vegan protein bars.

 If you add up all those scores, we get an overall score of 19 out of 30.
 Not bad, but not that impressive.
 Quite a few bars have a better overall score.

-But, if you’re looking for just a bit of extra protein (that’s gluten and soy free), and want a good tasting and affordable bar, it’s one of the best.
+If you’re looking for just a bit of extra protein (that’s gluten and soy free) and don’t mind the sugar, the GFB is a good option.